 You will be notified about your decision by email.
 Typically, decisions will start going out in late November for Spring semester enrollment and in late March or early April for Summer or Fall enrollment.
 You may learn of your decision before or after this timeline.

-In order to be eligible for any financial aid you MUST complete the Free Application for Federal Student Aid (FAFSA).
+In order for domestic students to be eligible for any financial aid you must complete the Free Application for Federal Student Aid (FAFSA).

 The deadline to submit the FAFSA is March 1 for Fall/Summer enrollment or November 1 for Spring enrollment.
 Do not wait to be accepted.
 You can use tax forms from the previous tax year to submit.

 For more information please visit the NYU Financial Aid website, Steinhardt Graduate Financial Aid site, and NYU Steinhardt Office of Admissions Paying for Your Education site.